 Our teaching staff will include lawyers and jurists who will contribute to a deepened understanding of the technical aspects of the discussed areas, as well as sociologists, activists and political scientists who will supply valuable context for all these different matters.

 Note about funding: Xnet is an activist project; it is not a formal organisation with offices, salaries and all the rest.
 Its members are activists with the time & will to get involved in the project.
 Occasionally, Xnet promotes specific projects where funding is required.
 When found, this funding is used to, among other things, develop tasks that are remunerated and which costs are detailed for each activity expenses.

-The maintenance of this website, and of some of the activities you can find here, have been possible thanks to the economic support of the funds for the promotion of social and cultural activities, coming from:
+The maintenance of this website, and of some of the activities you can find here, have been possible thanks to the economic support of the funds for the promotion of the cultural and social activities of: